RedPisa/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi there!
 This is Yunpeng Zhao (赵云鹏 in Chinese).
-I got my bachelor's degree in Aircraft Control and Information Engineering at Beihang University (BUAA) this June and going to a gap year to deepen my research.
+I got my bachelor's degree in Aircraft Control and Information Engineering at Beihang University (BUAA) this June and going to take a gap year to deepen my research.
 I have decided to pursue further studies at the doctorate level upon successful completion of my undergraduate studies, and <font color="red">I am looking for an available Ph.D., M.Phil, or RA position!</font>

-During my undergraduate, I worked with [Prof. Bo Liu](http://www.sa.buaa.edu.cn/info/1014/4787.htm) on machine learning for medical image analysis and graph neural networks.
+During my undergraduate study, I worked with [Prof. Bo Liu](http://www.sa.buaa.edu.cn/info/1014/4787.htm) on machine learning for medical image analysis and graph neural networks.
 My research interests lie in Medical Image Analysis, AI for Health and Computer Vision currently and I am open to explore other topics.

 {{< icon name="download" pack="fas" >}} Welcome to check my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}} for more details.